Huijiro/portifolio/src/posts/proud-work.md

 This project I had with Max was per my pride very well done, but was no way a job.
 Max being a recent graduated student payed me 100USD a month on average to work on the project, which for me as a Brazilian was enough to pay for emergencies and help my parents at home.

 Me and Max had a verbal agreement.
-I would work how I think it is best, and for long I wanted to, and I would let him just pay what he thinks it was worth, so no one got wronged.
+I would work how I think it is best, for as long as I wanted to and I would let him just pay me what he thinks it was worth, so no one got wronged.
 We were just friends trying to do something cool together mostly.

 But I was still frustrated, I was applying for jobs for almost 2 years at this point, getting only silence due the Brazilian market being supersaturated.
-No one would give me the opportunity since I was still a Junior Developer, and since I would get no "real" jobs I would never graduate from being a Junior.
+No one would give me the opportunity since I was still a Junior Developer, and if I wasn't getting a “real” job, I wouldn't graduate from being a Junior.

-University as well, since I live in the country-side it's not very good...
-Most classes are compromised of very basic stuff, followed by very old technology followed by a lot of classes of teaching, since my major was to be an IT Teacher and not to in CS or Systems.
-(It was like this because they made an IT course fit on a university that only had Pedagogy Majors)
+Same with University, since I live in the country-side it’s not very good...
+Most classes are comprised of very basic stuff, followed by very old technology, followed by a lot of classes of teaching, since my major was to be an IT Teacher and not to in CS or Systems.
+(It was like this because they made an IT course fit into a university that only had Pedagogy Majors)

-I liked the idea of being a teacher, but not as much as I just wanted to just be recognized and actually start my career.
-I was wondering if I was even good at what I was doing and if I was even gonna be anything in life eventually.
-My impostor syndrome was at it's worst and I was about to give up on everything, become dead inside and go work as a cashier getting payed 21 cents an hour here in my town till the day I died.
+I liked the idea of being a teacher, but not as much as I just wanted to be recognized and actually start my programming career.
+I wondered if I was even good at what I was doing and if I was even gonna be anything in life eventually.
+My impostor syndrome was at its worst and I was about to give up on everything, become dead inside and go work as a cashier getting payed 21 cents an hour here in my town till the day I die.

-So per sheer will, since then, my code has been guilt driven developed.
-I still feel the pain of losing my grandpa and I still feel locked in this small town, with everyone around me saying I am a excellent developer, but I still live in dad's office.
-Getting payed less than 4 dollars a hour to write a Angular App as my main job.
-While having all the baggage of knowing all the things most recruiters keep saying they want on their companies with no opportunity to show any of that.
-And still considered a junior developer.
+So per sheer will, since then, the development of my code has been guilt driven.
+I still feel the pain of losing my grandpa and I still feel locked in this small town, with everyone around me saying I am an excellent developer, but I still live in dad's office.
+Getting payed less than 4 dollars an hour to write an Angular App as my main job.
+While having all the baggage of knowing all the things most recruiters keep saying they want, with no opportunity to show any of it, all while still being considered a junior developer.

 But, let the ramblings of a sadden developer tire you no longer.
-If I ever get to a better place in my life I want the state of my mental to be a sign that even if you're facing shitty situations, and you're in bottom low of motivation, **KEEP TYPING**.
+If I ever get to a better place in my life I want the state of my mental to be a sign that, even if you're facing shitty situations, and you're in bottom low of motivation, **KEEP TYPING**.
 All you get being somber and depressed is wasted time.
 If I drown in my sadness, I will drown struggling.

 I have still more to say, about the absolutely shit storm that is the VRChat integration.
-How it's developers keep ignoring their high skill community in favor of making their own solutions to problems that were already solved long ago.
+How its developers keep ignoring their high skilled communities in favor of making their own solutions to problems that were already solved long ago.
 How I learned to scrape a WebAPI by exploring it.
 But with the objective of making this post not as long, I will leave as it is for now.

 ### I am very much proud of the work I did on that +18 Discord Bot.